sckott/recology/content/posts/sixtyfour.md

 ## Introduction

-At [work][] we've been working on an R package (`sixtyfour`) over the last ~1.5 years.
+At work ([Fred Hutch Cancer Center][work]) we've been working on an R package (`sixtyfour`) over the last ~1.5 years.
 This post is a quick intro to the package with some learnings about working with AWS.

 [sixtyfour][] is a science-focused, more humane R interface to AWS.
 It is built on top of the great `paws` package maintained by [Dyfan Jones][dyfan], which handles authentication and the low-level work of interacting with AWS services while `sixtyfour` provides higher-level interfaces for common tasks.

 Maintaining code that interacts with AWS is no easy task.
-With the release of the first public version of `sixtyfour`, I'd like to do a brief quickstart to the package and go over some of the more salient topics related to interacting with AWS, including sensitive pieces of information, examples and tests.
+With the release of the first public version of `sixtyfour`, I'd like to do a brief quickstart to the package and go over some of our learnings related to interacting with AWS, including sensitive pieces of information, examples and tests.

 ## sixtyfour quickstart